shinyhealthtools/medmodr/README.md

 Version 3 is a beta release featuring 45 PROCESS models spanning Models 1–83.
 Statistical procedures, bootstrap estimation, conditional effects, visualizations, and reporting functionality are undergoing active validation.

+ - The variable box labels have been revised to X, M, M2, Y, W/Z, and Cov, and the corresponding “Assign to …” labels have also been revised for consistency.

 Available Analysis Types (45 Models)

   - Model 4 — Simple mediation
   - Model 4 — Parallel multiple mediation